torvalds/linux/Documentation/sound/hd-audio/notes.rst

 Codecgraph
 ----------
-Codecgraph is a utility program to generate a graph and visualizes the codec-node connection of a codec chip.
+Codecgraph is a utility program to generate a graph and visualizes the codec-analde connection of a codec chip.
 It's especially useful when you analyze or debug a codec without a proper datasheet.
 The program parses the given codec proc file and converts to SVG via graphiz program.